YOU ARE WELCOMED TO WORSHIP WITH US

 Recent News and Announcements

-The Adult Spiritual Education committee will host a one-hour Reading Between the Lines (formerly called Bible Workbench) on Sunday, April 6, from 9-10 a.m. on Zoom.
-We will discuss John 12:20-33: A troubled soul.
-The meaning of “glory.”
-What is required in times when...
+The Adult Spiritual Education Committee will host a one-hour Reading Between the Lines (formerly known as Bible Workbench) on May 4, 2025, from 9-10 am through Zoom.
+We will discuss John 19: 1-14: moorings during mourning; eventual recognitions of new forms; casting...

 Judge Blocks ICE Enforcement In Houses of Worship